What will the art museum ‘do’?

 Why does the island need an art museum?

-- The strength of visual art on Kangaroo Island, both professional and community, is not well known or documented.
-The art museum would place our art, past and present, on display in the public domain.
+- The strength of visual art on Kangaroo Island, both professional and community, is not well known.
+The art museum would place our art on world view and preserve its history.

-- At present no building or space on the island has the climate and security conditions to house notable exhibitions such as national and international touring exhibitions, or to take advantage of the National Gallery of Australia’s initiative of loans of its artworks.
-For this reason, Kangaroo Island’s own ‘Island to Inland’ exhibition, which toured to 13 regional South Australian galleries could not come to the island.
+- At present no building or space on the island has the climate and security conditions to house notable exhibitions such as national and international touring exhibitions, or to take advantage of loans from, for example, the National Gallery of Australia.

-- The benefits of public galleries extend beyond the art community to the local community, to school students and partner organisations.
+- The benefits of public galleries extend beyond the art community to the wellbeing of local community, to school students and partner organisations.
 (Regional Galleries Association of SA Mapping Project (PDF)

 What has AMKI achieved thus far?

-In the meantime, AMKI is promoting KI artists through its Instagram presence – more than 56 KI artists have been featured since January 2023 to more than 1000 followers.
+In the meantime, AMKI is promoting KI artists, and the project, through its Instagram presence with steady viewer growth to more than 1000 followers.

 In 2024, AMKI also brought the first ever National Gallery of Australia Touring Exhibition to Kangaroo Island.
 Single Channel, a video collection of the work of six Australian artists, was shown at KI Artworks Gallery at Baudin Beach for two months.